wazo-platform/wazo-doc/source/contributors/plugins/plugins.rst

 install
 -------

-The `install` command is used at the end of the installation to execute instructions that are usualy not related to the file system.
+The `install` command is used at the end of the installation to execute instructions that are usually not related to the file system.
 It will be used as the postinst of the generated debian package.